 For all statistical analyses, effect size was reported in addition to traditional significance tests (p) to describe size of effect, independently from sample size (Sullivan & Feinn, 2012).
 Indeed, sample size of this feasibility study was small, and sometimes a statistically significant result only means a very large sample size was used (Ellis, 2009).
 Effect size was calculated with the following formula: Z score/√N. The resulting effect sizes may be interpreted as follows: changes of 0.2 - 0.4 are considered small, 0.5 – 0.7 considered medium, and ≥ 0.8 considered large (Cohen, 1988).

+MARILYN, PLEASE FOCUS ON LANGUAGE IN ADDITION TO CONTENT FROM HERE DOWN.

 Results